adrvnc/four-card-feature-section/README.md

 ## Acknowledgements

 I want to give a shoutout to UdemeSamuel's [CodeSandbox solution](https://codesandbox.io/s/5g904).
-I used the following code to layout all four cards:
+I used the following code to arrange all four cards:

 ```
 .page2 {